 Do I have a cake for you!

-A low carb peanut butter chocolate Birthday Cake filled with chocolate pastry cream (homemade pudding) and frosted with peanut butter whipped cream….
-I know, I'm a little impressed myself.
+A low carb birthday cake with peanut butter chocolate filled with chocolate pastry cream (homemade pudding) and frosted with peanut butter whipped cream….
+I know, I’m a little impressed myself.
 And everyone knows that chocolate and peanut butter = best flavor combo ever, right?

 This low carb birthday cake is a little different than the other low carb cakes I’ve posted on the blog so far – a little fancier.
 Or, maybe not fancy but definitely more of specialty cake or a special occasion cake.
 Not everyone is going to be into making this cake and I get that.
 It’s not hard to make, but it won’t appeal to everyone.